audulus/docs/index.md

 (`/Library/Audio/Plug-Ins/Components`) location.

-The Audulus Audio Unit will appear under the manufacturer name "Subatomic".
+The Audulus Audio Unit will appear under the manufacturer name "Audulus".
 Both 32-bit and 64-bit versions are included in the plugin.

-The Audulus Audio Unit needs to know the location of the purchased Audulus.app.
-By default it will look in the Applications folder.
-If Audulus.app is not in the Applications folder, you will see a button to locate it in the plugin window.
+Audulus.app must be present in the Applications folder for the Audio Unit to work.